Duval County License Hearing Guide

 Special Programs

-• Occupational License: As discussed above, this allows driving for essential purposes during a suspension.
+• Occupational License: As discussed above, an occupational license allows you to drive for essential purposes even if your license is suspended.